ratt-ru/CubiCal/docs/parset.rst

 --data-chunk-by-jump=int
 	The jump size used in conjunction with ``--data-chunk-by``.
 If 0, then any change in value is a jump.
 If n, then the change must be >n.
---data-single-chunk=string
+--data-rebin-time=string
+	Rebin data in time on the fly.
+Specify as a number of timeslots to average together, or a value with a unit (e.g. '5s').
+Default: 1 --data-rebin-freq=string
+	Rebin data in frequency on the fly.
+Specify as a number of channels to average together, or a value with a unit (e.g. '4MHz').
+Default: 1 --data-single-chunk=string
 	Each data chunk is assigned a unique identifier, e.g. 'D0T0F0'.
 If set, processes just one chunk of data matching the identifier.